Belarus in the Eurovision Song Contest 2007: Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 25 October 2006 and 20 November 2006.
 At the closing of the deadline, 66 entries were received by the broadcaster.
-Auditions were held between 29 November and 1 December 2006 at the Youth Variety Theater in Minsk where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
-The jury consisted of Mihail Finberg (chairman of the jury, director of the Belarusian State Academic Symphony Orchestra), Vladimir Rylatko (deputy head of the Belarusian Ministry of Culture), Vasily Rainchik (musician/composer), Alexander Tikhanovich (national final project manager), Denis Shpitalnikov (head of music and entertainment programmes of BTRC), Anatoly Yarmolenko (director of the ensemble Syabry) and Yadviga Poplavskaya (singer).
-Fifteen semi-finalists were selected and announced on 5 December 2006.
+56 entries were selected for auditions that were held between 29 November and 1 December 2006 at the Youth Variety Theater in Minsk where a jury panel was tasked with selecting fifteen entries to proceed to the televised national final.
+The jury consisted of Mihail Finberg, Vladimir Rylatko, Vasily Rainchik, Alexander Tikhanovich, Denis Shpitalnikov, Anatoly Yarmolenko and Yadviga Poplavskaya.
+The selected semi-finalists were announced on 5 December 2006.

+Shows

 Semi-final

 The televised semi-final took place on 15 December 2006 at the Republic Palace in Minsk.
 Prior to the semi-final, a draw for the running order took place on 14 December 2006.
 Three songs qualified to the final.
-The fifteen competing entries first faced a public televote where one song advanced: "Angel mechty" performed by Dmitry Koldun.
-An additional two qualifiers were selected from the remaining fourteen entries by the votes of jury members made up of music professionals: "How Long" performed by Diana Gurtskaya and "Super Star" performed by The Project.
+The fifteen competing entries first faced a public televote where one song advanced.
+An additional two qualifiers were selected from the remaining fourteen entries by the votes of jury members made up of music professionals.

 In addition to the performances from the competitors, the show featured guest performances by 2003 Belarusian Junior Eurovision contestant Volha Satsiuk and 2006 Belarusian Eurovision contestant Polina Smolova.

 Final

 The televised final took place on 22 January 2007 at the Sports Palace in Minsk.
-Prior to the final, Dmitry Koldun opted to change his song as the national final rules set by BTRC allowed for the finalists to completely change their candidate songs.
-The votes of jury members made up of music professionals selected the song "Work Your Magic" performed by Dmitry Koldun as the winner.
+Prior to the final, Dmitry Koldun opted to change his candidate song.
+The votes of jury members made up of music professionals selected the song "Work Your Magic" performed by Koldun as the winner.

 In addition to the performances from the competitors, the show featured guest performances by former Belarusian Eurovision contestants Aleksandra and Konstantin (2004), Angelica Agurbash (2005) and Polina Smolova (2006), former Belarusian Junior Eurovision contestants Ksenia Sitnik (2005) and Andrey Kunets (2006), former Eurovision Song Contest winners Carola (1991) and Marie N (2002), 2006 Latvian Eurovision contestants Cosmos and 2006 Russian Eurovision contestant Dima Bilan.